RenderBr/TerrariaFortress/README.md

 # Terraria Fortress

-Support me & this plugin's (along with several others) development on Ko.Fi (https://ko-fi.com/averageterraria)[Boop]
+Support me & this plugin's (along with several others) development on Ko.Fi: [Here!](https://ko-fi.com/averageterraria)

 # **REQUIREMENTS**
 These are required by this plugin to function correctly.